PADI Course Director

 A PADI Course Director is an instructor trainer who conducts PADI Instructor Development Courses and other instructor-level training.
 A PADI Course Director holds the highest and most respected professional rating in recreational scuba diving.
 They are among the dive industry’s most influential opinion leaders and role models.
 Those who join this elite group of professionals pass through a stringent screening process that examines their experience and training just to get into the competitive and demanding Course Director Training Course (CDTC).

-In the beginning of 2018 Camille has been awarded the prestigious Platinum Course Director rating by PADI, for the twelfth consecutive year running, the highest rating a PADI Course Director can achieve.
-This rating is received by less than 72 PADI Course Directors worldwide in 2017 including 25 in the PADI Asia Pacific region and Camille is one of the few Course Directors worldwide who has received this rating straight from the beginning when PADI inaugurated this rating.
+In the beginning of 2019 Camille has been awarded the prestigious Gold Course Director rating by PADI.
+Before that he received for twelve consecutive years running the Platinum Course Director rating.
+This is the highest rating a PADI Course Director can achieve.
+Camille is one of the few Course Directors worldwide who has received this rating straight from the beginning when PADI inaugurated this rating.

 In 2009 Camille also received the PADI Award for Instructor Development and he has received well over a dozen 'Certificates of recognition for Excellence' from PADI, reviews written by his former students.